OpenFacetracker/facetracker-gui/README.md

 ### What is this repository for? ###

 * Share facetracker code
+* Facetracker is insipred from the American Tv show "Person Of Interest"
 * Version 1.2
 * This repo contains facetracker-core and facetracker-gui .
 You can check out facetracker-core via this link . https://github.com/Facetracker-project/facetracker-core